web-native/docs/chtml/v060/specs/html-transport/README.md

 </div>
 ```

-This is how the final composition would look; notice how the `class` and `scope` attributes were composed into the imported component:
+This is how the final composition would look; notice the recomposition on the `class` attribute:

 ```html
 <div root>